 Many traditional recovery programs set a sobriety date and put life on pause temporarily, which doesn’t work for a lot of people.
-Plus, they may be expensive and unaffordable for many.
+Plus, treatment programs may be expensive and unaffordable for many.
 The more flexible and holistic approach to care at Monument empowers you to work towards sobriety on your own terms, and own time.
 It also gives you the power to define your relationship with alcohol without having to set a sobriety date or identify as a sober person if that’s not what you want.
 Plus, we don’t use the word ‘alcoholic,’ because drinking is something you do, not who you are.
 And it’s something you can change.
 No matter your goal, we’re here to support you.

 At Monument, we make customized treatment available online on your own time.
 We use evidence-based methods, including alcohol therapy and physician-prescribed medication to help people change their drinking habits for good.
 Being able to connect with physicians, therapists, and a community of support at any time, from anywhere, gives people the support they need when they need it.